projectcalico/calico/docs/source/etcd-data-model.rst

   the MAC address of the endpoint interface.

 ``profile_id``
-  the identifier of a single :ref:`security-profile-data` object, which applies to this endpoint.
+  a list of identifiers of :ref:`security-profile-data` objects that apply to this endpoint.
+Each profile is applied to packets in the order that they appear in this list.

 ``ipv4_nets``
   a list of IPv4 subnets allocated to this endpoint.
 IPv4 packets will only be